TheArturthur/CoppermindScraper/Cosmere/Navani's notebook.md

 Library room

 ### Dagger
+ by  Kelley Harris  Dagger
 Raboniels soul
 harvesting dagger

-Navani: The white gold metal vein down the middle conducts investiture Raboniel called the metal Raysium and says there is not enough in this dagger to collect her soul or that of a herald
+Navani: The white gold metal vein down the middle conducts Investiture Raboniel called the metal Raysium and says there is not enough in this dagger to collect her soul or that of a herald
 I am not sure I believe her